epics-docs/epics-docs/guides/Address_Specification.md

 `<RecordName>.<FieldName>`

-where RecordName is simply the name of the record being referenced, '.' is the separator between the record name and the field name, and FieldName is the name of the field within the record.
+where RecordName is the name of the record being referenced, '.' is the separator between the record name and the field name, and FieldName is the name of the field within the record.